Mgrdich/BOOK_STORE/README.md

 * start client FE side by `cd client` then `yarn start`
 * to run the tests just run `yarn test`
 * Don't Forget to add .env file

+# This Product application can be Checked at this Repo
+It uses the same Backend but the views are Built with react-native